vwxyzjn/cleanrl/docs/rl-algorithms/dqn.md

     - `dqn_atari.py` uses `--end-e=0.01` (the final exploration epsilon) whereas (Mnih et al., 2015)[^1] (Exntended Data Table 1) uses `--end-e=0.1`.
     - `dqn_atari.py` uses `--exploration-fraction=0.1` whereas (Mnih et al., 2015)[^1] (Exntended Data Table 1) uses `--exploration-fraction=0.02` (all corresponds to 250000 steps or 1M frames being the frame that epsilon is annealed to `--end-e=0.1` ).
     - `dqn_atari.py` handles truncation and termination properly like (Mnih et al., 2015)[^1] by using SB3's replay buffer's `handle_timeout_termination=True`.
-1. `dqn_atari.py` use a self-contained evaluation scheme: `dqn_atari.py` reports the episodic returns obtained throughout training, whereas (Mnih et al., 2015)[^1] is trained with `--end-e=0.1` but reported episodic returns using a separate evaluation process with `--end-e=0.01` (See "Evaluation procedure" under "METHODS" on page 6).
+2. `dqn_atari.py` use a self-contained evaluation scheme: `dqn_atari.py` reports the episodic returns obtained throughout training, whereas (Mnih et al., 2015)[^1] is trained with `--end-e=0.1` but reported episodic returns using a separate evaluation process with `--end-e=0.01` (See "Evaluation procedure" under "METHODS" on page 6).
+3. `dqn_atary.py` implements target network updates as Polyak updates.
+Compared to the original implementation in (Mnih et al., 2015)[^1], this version allows soft updates of the target network weights with `--tau` (update coefficient) values of less than 1 (i.e. `--tau=0.9`).

 ### Experiment results